meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Finished week 6 of SuperHi's HTML, CSS and Javascript course.
 Definitely spent more than an hour on this today.
 I'm also trying to debug some of the code I wrote.

 **Thoughts:** Felt good to get through week 6 in one day!
 Definitely going to try to push longer than an hour the next few days.

+### Day 16: December 31, 2017

+**Today's Progress**: Worked through part one of SuperHi's HTML, CSS and Javascript course, week 7, on lightboxes and modals.
+I also read some of SuperHi's book.

+**Thoughts:**
+This seems so useful and practical for future projects.